Cadco25/LAC_NC_TN/README.md

 - 2. Extract the ZIP file anywhere on your computer (do not change the structure of the files once extracted)
 - 3. In RStudio, click *File -> Open Project* and browse to the location where you extracted the repository; in the repository file, open the LAC-NC_TN R Project file
 - 4. Open either of the R scripts in the `analysis/` folder
-- 5. Run the code 'renv::init()' in the script or in the console and follow the prompt to install the packages
+- 5. Run the code `renv::restore()` in the script or in the console and follow the prompt to install the packages
   - Now you can run the R Scripts; start from the top with loading the packages and data, then work your way down line-by-line
 - 6. To run the .SAS code, open `analysis/3_LocalModel` in SAS Enterprise Guide or SAS Studio, replace directories with your directories as prompted within the file, and then run each chunk of code from top to bottom